 A good payroll service provider will provide knowledge and oversight of current legislation and should ensure you're always compliant (beware of signing up with a service that doesn't have local expertise).
 Aside from saving you time and headaches, you'll also avoid any potential penalties and increased scrutiny.

-Many companies still have manual payroll process, but after 1 April 2019 they will no longer be able to file paper earnings and tax information each month (unless their annual deductions are less than $50,000).
+Many companies still have manual payroll process, but since 1 April 2019 they can no longer file paper earnings and tax information each month (unless their annual deductions are less than $50,000).

-A good online payroll service should be ready for payday filing.
+An efficient online payroll service should make payday filing easy.
 Then, instead of having to upload your files every time you pay your employees, the software will send them to IRD automatically.

 Ease of use